chainpoint/chainpoint-client-js/README.md

 Proofs are appended with data as they are anchored to additional blockchains.
 For example, it takes 60 - 90 minutes to anchor a proof to Bitcoin.
 Calling getProofs will now append the first proof with data that anchors it to the Bitcoin Blockchain.

 Nodes retain proofs for 24 hours.
-Each client must retrive and permanently store each Chainpoint proof.
+Each client must retrieve and permanently store each Chainpoint proof.

 ### Verify Proof(s)